zackees/sqs-legacy-adapter/README.md

 `sqs-legacy-adapter` is a wrapper for the AWS SQS API using the `@aws-sdk/client-sqs` package.
 It provides a simplified interface for common SQS operations, making it easier to interact with AWS SQS.

+This is in a beta state and very few methods are implemented.
+If you are using a dead simple access pattern then this package may work for you.

+However this is package is so simple that you should be able to modify it easily for your needs.
+Pull requests welcome.

 ## Installation

 To install the package, use npm: